AkritiKeswani/bandfran/README.md

 #Bandfran - README

-The purpose of this web application is to connect users to freeelancers in the music industry by connecting with them using this platform.
-Users can post their gigs and have metrics based on the services they may provide.
+The purpose of this web application is to allow users to share their music interests via playlists and connecting their Spotify accounts on a unified platform.
+Users can connect to other individuals using the platform and share their playlists based on a mood matching algorithm, making new friends in the process!
-## Instructions:

 ### Run locally:
 1. If you are running the project for the first time: